Alzheimer's Disease Modeling and Assays

 Alzheimer's disease (AD) is the most common form of neurodegenerative disease, characterized by two aberrant features, the amyloid plaques and the neurofibrillary tangles.
-The initial pathophysiologic changes of AD are found in the hippocampus region of the brain, disrupting memory and the ability to learn.
-AD progression is linked to nerve cell dysfunction and cell death due to the accumulation of two protein aggregates: β-amyloid (Aβ) and tau.
+The initial pathophysiologic changes of AD were found in the hippocampal and entorhinal cortical region of the brain, which subsequently followed by disrupted learning and memory ability.
+AD progression was associated with neurodegeneration largely due to the accumulation of two protein aggregates: β-amyloid (Aβ) and tau.
 This cognitive and memory decline age-related disease causes suffering to the patient and their caregivers.
 Getting treatment or prevention of AD has attracted extensive attention worldwide.
-As a result, scientists are putting great efforts in understanding the mechanisms underlying the development of the disease as well as treatment for the disease.
+As a result, scientists are putting great efforts in understanding the mechanisms underlying the development of AD as well as treatment for AD.

 With extensive experience and state-of-the-art technologies, Creative Bioarray is offering Alzheimer's diseases modeling and assays to help our customers open the door for generating new insight into disease pathophysiology and improving the process of drug development.

 - Various cell types (both cell lines and primary neuronal cultures; human cells or other species) are available for building Alzheimer's disease models according to your application.